 CPU time tracking is simple to set up.
 It can be measured objectively, and this creates the illusion that it is fair.

-For example, if your hosting plan comes with a 30 CPU minutes daily allowance, this means that it can:
+For example, if your hosting plan comes with a 30 CPU minutes daily allowance and 1 CPU core, this means that it can:

 - Run at 100% CPU load for 30 minutes, or